Medicare enrollment periods — the windows that matter and the penalties for missing them

 Beyond the Initial Enrollment Period and Annual Enrollment Period, Special Enrollment Periods exist when life happens.

 The complications arise when your parent switches from Medicare Advantage to Original Medicare during a Special Enrollment Period.
 They might not have guaranteed Medigap enrollment rights anymore.
 They could face health questions and possible denials.
-This is a situation where the timing matters and the consequences are real.
 If your parent is thinking about switching away from Medicare Advantage, doing it during the Annual Enrollment Period in October through December is safer than doing it during a Special Enrollment Period triggered by other changes.

 Getting Help with Deadlines Before It's Too Late